41 Engaging, Assessing, and Identifying Organizational Change Interventions

 Assessment Tools

-• LGBTQ+ organizational assessments and strategy work: The past decade has also witnessed a rise in expectations for inclusion work for lesbian, gay, transgender, queer, asexual, intersex, and two-spirit folx in our organizations, in our work, and in our community, while also responding to social and legislative erosions of rights in many parts of the U.S. Thankfully, the current Biden administration has signed an executive order expanding workplace nondiscrimination protections for LGBTQ+ individuals[2] and there are organizations leading the way for assessing and transforming organizations to be more inclusive.
+- LGBTQ+ organizational assessments and strategy work: The past decade has also witnessed a rise in expectations for inclusion work for lesbian, gay, transgender, queer, asexual, intersex, and two-spirit folx in our organizations, in our work, and in our community, while also responding to social and legislative erosions of rights in many parts of the U.S. The Biden administration signed an executive order expanding workplace nondiscrimination protections for LGBTQ+ individuals[2] and there are organizations leading the way for assessing and transforming organizations to be more inclusive.
 Here are two related resources:

 Organizational Interventions and Strategies for Change